 The Artists, Scholars, & Innovators Lecture Series, hosted by the Center for Teaching and Learning, is presented by award-winning faculty with artistic, scholarly, or innovative achievements.
 Please see below for information about upcoming presentations.

 Lecture abstract: Cyclopes, gold-guarding griffins, killer lakes, human-eating birds, and fire from the sky—such wonders have long been dismissed as fictional.
 Now, researchers are taking a second look, using the emerging field of geomythology to mine these and other tales for scientific information.
 Geomythology is a discipline that combines geological and mythological approaches to nature.
 Many legends that originated in pre-literate societies contain surprisingly accurate, pre-scientific intuitions about earth-based phenomena such as volcanoes, quakes, tsunamis, and the discovery of massive animal bones.
 This talk will provide an accessible, engaging overview of geomythology, discussing both its rich history and ways it can be used in the future.

-Presenter: Dr. Slav Gratchev, Associate Professor in the Spanish Department and recipient of the 2018-2019 Marshall University Distinguished Artists & Scholars Award (Senior Recipient for Arts, Social Sciences, Humanities, Education and Business)
+Presented by Dr. Timothy Burbery, Professor in the Department of English and 2021-22 Senior Recipient of the MU Distinguished Artists & Scholars Award for Arts, Social Sciences, Humanities, Education, and Business

 Questions?
 Email email@example.com.